OFF - FOR SALE: Technics SE-9600 power amp. Serviced, Upgraded. With SimAudio Celeste Preamp. V Nice Setup

 Cant say for sure, but should prove to be good investment.
 A bit under the radar at the moment perhaps, but give it some time?

-Shipping possible - although the rack will be costly due to size and weight.
-I know how to package.
+Shipping possible - I know how to pack stuff.

 In central Alberta.

 Can deliver for free to Calgary or Edmonton, on my schedule.

 May consider interesting trades for part value.